 If you have a Medicare Supplement (Medigap) plan, you’re probably confident that your medical expenses are well covered.
 But many people forget that prescription drug coverage—through a standalone Part D plan—is a separate piece entirely.
-And if you’re not reviewing that plan each year, you could be exposed to serious, unexpected costs.
+And if you’re not reviewing that plan each year, you may experience some unexpected costs.

 Take Mark and Susan, for example.
 Their Medicare and Supplement plan were set up and running smoothly.
-But when Susan was prescribed a new medication after a diagnosis, they were shocked to find out it wasn’t covered under their Part D plan.
-The out-of-pocket cost?
-Nearly $50,000.
-One change in the drug formulary—and years of not reviewing their coverage—left them with a bill they never saw coming.
+But when Susan was prescribed a new medication after a diagnosis, they discovered it wasn’t covered under their Part D plan’s formulary.
+Because the drug wasn’t on the plan’s list of covered medications, the out-of-pocket cost was significantly higher than expected.

-Stories like this are avoidable.
 Part D plans change every year, and so do your medications.
 Each fall, your insurance company is required to send a letter called the Annual Notice of Change (ANOC).
 This document outlines exactly what will be different in your plan for the upcoming year—drug coverage, costs, pharmacy networks, and more.
-Ignoring this letter can mean higher expenses or gaps in coverage that only show up when you’re at the pharmacy counter.

 The Cost of “Set It and Forget It”